 If automation is used considerably to generate content, there are some questions to be answered:

-Overall, openly declaring the use of artificial intelligence or automation is useful for content where someone might think, “How was it created?”
-Google is therefore not opposed in principle to writing text with AI, but suggests considering adding these disclosures when they would be reasonably expected.
+Overall, openly stating the use of artificial intelligence or automation is useful for content where someone might be thinking, “How was it created?”
+Google therefore suggests considering adding these disclosures when they would be reasonably expected.

 “Why” is perhaps the most important question to answer about any of our content, and specifically “Why did I write them?” (which we can then consider the fortieth and final question):